circleci/circleci-docs/jekyll/_cci2/getting-started.md

 Commit your change, then return to the Projects page in CircleCI.
 You should see a new pipeline running... and it will fail!
 What's going on?

 The Node orb runs some common Node tasks.
-Since you are working with an empty repository, running `npm run test`, a Node script, causes the configuration to fail.
-To fix this, you would need to set up a Node project in your repository—a topic for another tutorial.
+Because you are working with an empty repository, running `npm run test`, a Node script, causes the configuration to fail.
+To fix this, you need to set up a Node project in your repository—a topic for another tutorial.
 You can view several [demo applications]({{site.baseurl}}/2.0/demo-apps/) that go into more detail on setting up CircleCI with various languages and frameworks.